vimaec/Math3D/docfx_project/index.md

 	* The library must be pure C#
 	* No unsafe code
 	* Fixed binary layout of structs in memory
+    * Serializable
 	* Double and Single precision implementation of most structures
 2. Robustness
 	* Functions are well covered by unit tests
 	* Functions are easy to read, understand, and verify
+    * All structs are immutable
 3. Ease of Use and Discoverability
 	* Consistent with Microsoft coding styles
 	* Consistent API with System.Numerics
 	* Can use fluent syntax (object-oriented "dot" notation)
 	* We don't have to pass arguments by reference
 4. Performance
 	* Excellent performance, but not at cost of readability and discoverability

 ## History